symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 See full description at |escrow_wikipedia|.

-In this example, imagine the two parties agree in a virtual service, implying that the **escrow can be immediate**.
+In this example, imagine the two parties agree on a virtual service, implying that the **escrow can be immediate**.

 **How does it work?**

-1. Buyer and seller agree to terms
+1. Buyer and seller agree on terms
 2. Buyer submits payment to escrow
 3. Seller delivers goods or service to Buyer
 4. Buyer approves goods or service